Reddy: An open-source toolbox for analyzing eddy-covariance measurements in heterogeneous environments: Applications

-This low-threshold introduction is aimed at new users of eddy-covariance data and was used at the University of Oslo as part of teaching on eddy-covariance data analysis as tool in boundary-layer meteorology in connection with a field excursion.
-Ready-made evaluation tools and functions enable rapid learning progress and at the same time give interested students the opportunity to engage with the source code, so that eddy-covariance data analysis is not treated as a black box.
+This low-threshold introduction is aimed at new users of EC data and was used at the University of Oslo as part of teaching on EC data analysis as tool in boundary-layer meteorology in connection with a field excursion.
+Ready-made evaluation tools and functions enable rapid learning progress and at the same time give interested students the opportunity to engage with the source code, so that EC data analysis is not just treated as a black box, representing an advantage compared to purely GUI-based (GUI: graphical user interface) EC software (sec. \ref{sec:existing-software}).